anubhavitis/Dev-Blogs/APIs.md

 # REST API

-REST stands for **Representational State Transfer**, it is most  popular web API architecture.
-They follow a client-server model where one software program sends a request and the other responds with some data.
+REST stands for **Representational State Transfer**, it is the most popular web API architecture.
+They follow a client-server model where one software program sends a request and the other response with some data.
 <img src="https://user-images.githubusercontent.com/26124625/104197485-16fea680-544b-11eb-8aaa-d2bd74bf207a.png"> </img>
-These APIs receives response in JSON format, it's a standard format that is easily "understandable" by applications and can be handled well in most languages.
+These APIs receive a response in JSON format, it's a standard format that is easily "understandable" by applications and can be handled well in most languages.
 For e.g. Android app can easily use JSON response from Node.js sever.

 > There are several other forms of APIs (SOAP, XML-RPC, JSON-RPC, etc.), we'll limit our discussion to REST only.
 For more info, <a href="https://stoplight.io/api-types/"> Click here</a>